Paridax/jarvis/README.md

 3. Your package MUST have a function inside of it that has the same name as the package file.
 For example, if your package file is named jarvis_mypackage.py, your function would be def mypackage(dictionary, settings):
 4. Your main file must start with jarvis_ as this is used to detect main package files.
 5. You must have at least one argument in your function.
 If it takes one argument, the dictionary will be passed.
 If it takes two arguments, the dictionary and current settings will be passed.
+6. Your package must be able to run without any errors.
+If your package has errors, it will not be added to the main stack.
+7. Your package must have a jarvis_requirements.txt file that contains all the packages that are required to run your package.
+This is used to install all the required packages for your package.
+You do not need this if you only use python stack packages.
+8. your package should have a readme.md

 ### INFO:
 The dictionary comes in the following format: